 Payments of principal are not subject to UK withholding tax.
 However, payments of interest by a UK-based borrower to a foreign lender are subject to a 20 per cent withholding tax at source.
-This rate may be eliminated or reduced under the terms of a double taxation treaty, or under the EU Interest and Royalties Directive in the case of EC lenders.
-The lender must make a formal application to the UK tax authority (HMRC) for approval to receive interest gross or at a reduced rate of withholding tax, and until the borrower has been notified by HMRC that a reduced rate of withholding tax applies, the borrower must deduct a 20 per cent withholding tax before payment to the lender.
-A list of all the countries with which the UK has entered into double taxation treaties can be found at www.hmrc.gov. uk/taxtreaties/in-force/index.htm.
+This rate may be eliminated or reduced under the terms of a double taxation treaty, or under the EU Interest and Royalties Directive in the case of EU lenders.
+The lender must make a formal application to the UK tax authority (HMRC) for approval to receive interest gross or, until the UK leaves the European Union, under the EU Interest and Royalties Directive in the case of EU lenders.
+Once the UK has left the European Union the provisions of the EU Interest and Royalties Directive will no longer apply for UK withholding tax purposes.
+A list of all the countries with which the UK has entered into double taxation treaties can be found at www.gov.uk/government/collections/tax-treaties.
 In ship finance transactions, lenders will typically require that a tax gross-up clause be included in the loan documentation.